“You get good performance, great battery life, and a nice big display. But subpar cameras and a short software life span hurt the One 5G Ace.”

 It’s really disappointing to see old software paired with a lack of updates.
 It’s more acceptable on a $150 Moto G Play, but at $400, it’s tough to deal with, and we really hope that Motorola steps up its game in the near future.

-As mentioned, the Motorola One 5G Ace comes in at $400, and it’s.
+As mentioned, the Motorola One 5G Ace comes in at $400, and it’s available now from Amazon.
 In the U.S., it comes with 6GB of RAM and 128GB of storage.

 The Motorola One 5G Ace is a solid phone.
 It performs well, has a nice display, and a great battery life.
 But in 2021, sub-$500 phones still need to go that extra mile — and this one just doesn’t.
 The Pixel 4a‘s advantages are years of software updates and a flagship-quality camera.
 The iPhone SE gets flagship-level performance and even longer updates.
 The Motorola One 5G Ace, on the other hand, is “good” at pretty much everything, but “great” at almost nothing — expect battery.